NFL Team Grades for Week 3

 Result: Lost 38-27

 The 49ers didn't have quite enough firepower to trade blows with the high-flying Chiefs on Sunday.
 They did run the ball well—Matt Breida and Alfred Morris combined for 157 yards—and they did get some chunk plays out of the passing game.
-It just wasn't enough to match Patrick Mahomes, who has been nearly flawless thus far.
+It just wasn't enough to match Mahomes, who has been nearly flawless thus far.

 What's even more unfortunate is the reality that San Francisco may have lost quarterback Jimmy Garoppolo for the year.
 The former Patriot was carted off the field after suffering what appeared to be a non-contact injury.